ayanduttaa/ayanduttaa/README.md

-- 👋 Hi, I’m @ayanduttaa
+- 👋 Hi, I’m Ayan.

-- 🌱 I’m currently learning Information Technology from KiiT University
+- 🌱 B.Tech in IT from KiiT University.

 - 📫 How to reach me - insta- @ayanduttaa twitter- @ayanduttaa